How to Assess your Manufacturing Risk – with FMEA

 It’s a working document.

 Too often, as you go through the Manufacturing process, you will discover new risks that were not identified earlier.
-And so, you need to update your FMEA throughout the process.
+And so, you need to update your PFMEA throughout the process.

 The Critical Components List

-Many times, a new product has received regulatory approval for design, but that approval is contingent in your use of Critical Components List that was specified in the design.
+Many times, a new product has received regulatory approval for design, but that approval is contingent in your use of the Critical Components List that was specified in the design and then listed in the Regulatory report.
+If you read a report from TUV or UL, there will be a statement which requires the use of the components on the Critical Component List.

 FMEA – How it all works

-The FMEA process isn’t a long process, but it does require participation by multiple stakeholders in the project – who must all be available at the same time.
+The FMEA process isn’t a long process, but it does require participation by multiple stakeholders in the project.

 The commitment of time will vary depending on the type, size and complexity of the product, as well as the seriousness of the product.
-Medical devices, for example, can take two full days or more to complete while simpler, less regulated products might take only a couple of hours.
+Medical devices, for example, can take weeks to complete the first pass while simpler, less regulated products might take only a a day or two.

 Time can be managed effectively by a coordinator who needs to establish some standards and guidelines for the FMEA process.